MacoskoLab/Macosko-Pipelines/variants/README.md

 For each (CB, UMI) tuple, find the dominant (RNAME, strand) and compute:
 * Number of reads and average MAPQ
-* Number of HQ and LQ reads for each SNV, as well as the total overlaps
+* Number of HQ and LQ reads for each SNV, as well as the total number of covers
 * Union of matching intervals

 Does not compute:
-* Anything related to insertions, deletions, reference skips, and soft-clipped sequences
+* Anything related to insertions, deletions, reference skips, or soft-clipped sequences
+* Anything related to non-CB/UB tags (xf, RE, ts, pa)
+* Anything about the FLAG (except the strand)